HassanY99/The-Snake-Game-Python/README.md

 ## INSTRUCTIONS
 * Run the program in your IDE, a seperate window will open where the snake automatically starts moving.
 Take control by using your keyboard arrows.
-* Avoid collision with walls and yourself and try to eat as much food as possible for a higher score.
+* Avoid collision with walls, yourself and try to eat as much food as possible for a higher score.